 How to Read Sun, Moon, and Rising Signs Together

 In order to understand a person as a whole, getting to know their sun, moon, and rising signs is crucial.
 And that's because there are so many facets to consider before you get the full picture.
-So two people with compatible sun signs aren't guaranteed to be best friends.
-Brown gave an example: a fiery Aries and an independent Sagittarius would typically get along like PB&J. However, if either has a rising Leo, the competitive attitude of this sign can create a power struggle between the two.
-Likewise, if two people have "incompatible" zodiac signs, it doesn't mean doom for a potential relationship if their rising or moon signs are more compatible.
+For example, two people with compatible sun signs aren't always guaranteed to be best friends, like you'd think.
+Brown gives an example: a fiery Aries and an independent Sagittarius would typically get along like PB&J; however, if either has a rising Leo, the competitive attitude of this sign can create a power struggle between the two.
+Likewise, if two people have "incompatible" zodiac signs, it doesn't necessarily spell doom for a potential relationship if their rising or moon signs are more compatible.